A More Worthy Candidate?

 Attendees said this was the first time they’d seen one of these normally dry meetings so packed.

-We learned of it last October from one of the speakers, Texas Auto Dealer Association President, Blll Wolters.
+We learned of it last October from one of the speakers, said Texas Auto Dealer Association President, Blll Wolters.
 Saying he was happy to share the information, he forked over his entire talking points and notes so we could air the point-counterpoint for the court of public opinion.
 However, we needed Tesla’s side to do this fairly.

 We then contacted Chen who passed us to PR.
 Assurances were made on a phone conversation with Tesla communications director Liz Jarvis-Shean we only wanted to air both sides of the quasi debate to the light of day.
 If anything was inaccurate, it would be quickly corrected, we said.
 Assuming Tesla’s points had merit, readers would see that, and this could help its case, went the appeal.